Colleen Murphy (filmmaker): Life and career

 Murphy was a student at the Canadian Film Centre in the 1990s, and has also directed numerous films, both short films and feature films.
 Her first feature film as a director, Shoemaker, received two prizes from the Mannheim-Heidelberg Film Festival, and garnered two acting nominations at the 18th Genie Awards.
 Her second feature film, Desire, also garnered two acting nominations at the 22nd Genie Awards.

 She has served as playwright in residence at a variety of institutions, including the Factory Theatre in Toronto, Ontario; the Citadel Theatre in Edmonton, Alberta; the Finborough Theatre in London, England and the University of Guelph.
 She was named playwright in residence at the University of Alberta's theatre department in June 2014.

+She received the Order of Canada in 2024.

 Personal life

 Murphy was born in Rouyn-Noranda, Quebec, and raised in Northern Ontario.

 She was married to filmmaker Allan King from 1987 until his death in 2009.